-The parties agree that any across-the-board increase in the salary/wage rates negotiated by the parties shall not be offset by a decrease in monies from other sources in subsequent sessions in defining annual minimum funding levels for individual graduate students, all other things being equal.
-The parties agree that the monetary value of any increase in the salary/wage rates negotiated by the parties shall represent an increase in the annual minimum funding levels for individual graduate students.
-This is not intended to guarantee previous levels of actual funding for individual graduate students year-over-year.
+The parties agree that any across-the-board increase in the salary/wage rates or increases in the Graduate Financial Assistance rates negotiated by the parties shall not be offset by a decrease in monies from other sources in subsequent sessions in defining annual minimum funding levels for individual graduate students, all other things being equal.
+The parties agree that the monetary value of any increase in the Commented [A12]: The MoS says "the amount of any salary/wage rates negotiated by the parties shall represent an increase in the annual minimum funding levels for individual graduate students.
+This is not intended to guarantee previous levels of actual funding for individual graduate students year-over-vear.

 As an illustration, a graduate student is awarded a minimum funding level for a given year of \$20,000, and the wage/salary component is \$10,000 in that year.
 If the negotiated wage/salary increase for the next year is 2%, then the value of the negotiated wage/salary rate increase would be \$200 and the minimum funding level in the next year would become \$20,200.
+Any increase in Graduate Financial Assistance would similarly be in addition to the \$20,000.